coatespt/cursor-twitter/SESSION_NOTES.md

 - Better memory management, especially getting rid of 3pK mappings for zero-count tokens
 - Deduplication of clusters, i.e. scrapping nearly identical Tweets.
 (We use an algorithm based on Levenshtein distance that works on the word level rather than the character level.
 Edits apply to entire words, not to characters.)
 - Greatly reduced logging and use of a framework that controls how much gets written

+### Lessons from Profiling
+The profiler reveals that the FCT and the initial processing of inbound Tweets are the big CPU/Time consumers when reading from files.

+- In the main thread, processCSVFile is 42% of the cycles.
+Within that, parseCSVToTweet, simpleTokenize are the big ones.

+- The FCT thread is about 20% of the total, with processTokens being the big item.

+- The BusyWordProcessors use less than 1%.

+- The graph clustering for batch and for meta clusters use about 4.3% and 3.6% respectively.

+In other words, when running from pre-processed CSV, processing is dominated by the offline FCT thread.

+Next biggest is getting the CSV files off the disk, parsing them into Tweet objects, and cleaning up the tokens, which are about 20% of the total.

+Much of the 20%  could be moved out of the main pipeline in an industrial scale application.

+The graph calculations are about 8% in total.

+The core identification of busy words are less than 1% of CPU.

+### Still More Efficiency

+Going from JSON to CSV would competely dominate processing by a large factor for real-time processing.
+Even on a laptop, we can do 8 firehoses once it's converted to CSV.

+For historical processing all of the JSON -> CSV, the language ID, and the token normalization and cleanup could be moved to other processorsm and nade essentially as fast as you want to pay for CPU's to bulk process it.

+Moving the token cleanup to the backend ingestion would significantly speed up the main pipeline activities of identification of busywords, subjects, clusters, and meta-clusters.

+The main work in the core pipeline would be bottlenecked by reading and unpacking the CSV.

 ## Confirmation of the Z-score Principle
 The data technically violates the assumptions of Z because a Gaussian assumes continuous data, not integer counts.
 (There is an argument to be made for Poission based scoring.)